nautechsystems/nautilus_trader/docs/user_guide/backtest_example.md

 DATA_DIR = "~/Downloads/"
 ```

-Run the cell below; you should see the files that you downloaded
+Run the cell below; you should see the files that you downloaded:

 ```python
 fs = fsspec.filesystem('file')